Getting to Islay

 b) take the once- or twice-daily 20 minute flight to Islay from Glasgow International Airport. (https://www.loganair.co.uk) It's an enjoyable trip in a small aeroplane and although pricey you can make savings with advance booking.

 Once on Islay, there is a local bus service but it does not go close to the house.
 You need transport.
 There are two car rental businesses, Cresswell Cars and Islay Care Hire.
 They will meet you at either of the ferry terminals or the airport, and you can return the vehicle to whichever point of departure suits you.
-Cycles are for hire at Port Charlotte and Bowmore and there are several taxi companies.
+Cycles are for hire at Port Charlotte, Bowmore and Port Ellen and there are several taxi companies.

-For more about the travel options see the Islay & Jura Tourism & Marketing Group Visitor Information (www.islayjura.com) or Islay Info ( or contact me, Irene, at IslayDrumlanrig@btinternet.com.
+For more about the travel options see the Islay & Jura Tourism & Marketing Group Visitor Information (www.islayjura.com) or the 'Tourism' section of Islay Info (https://www.islayinfo.com) or contact me, Irene, at IslayDrumlanrig@btinternet.com.